flux-cc/r6-recoil/README.md

 ### Requirements
  - [Logitech G-Hub](https://www.logitechg.com/en-us/innovation/g-hub.html)
  - Logitech Mouse (THAT IS RECOGNIZED IN THE SOFTWARE)
- - Keyboard with a CapsLock Key
+ - Keyboard with a NumLock Key

 ### License
 MIT